ilyau/retry-lib/README.md

 # attempt-async-await
-A javascript and typescript helper that runs async await function several times with delays until it returns result.
+A javascript and typescript helper that runs async await function several times with delays until it returns result or attempts ends.

 ## Installation
 ```sh